PoweringChurch/FinancialLit/README.md

    * Pull requests are closed.
 Please do not submit pull requests to this repository.
    * Issues are open.
 Suggestions, bug reports, and feedback via the "Issues" tab are highly encouraged and appreciated!

-Author: Xavier McCoy, Paused development (Version 0.2)
+Author: Xavier McCoy, Active development (Version 0.2)